 Artist Janette Kerr will talk about her work made while travelling through the High Arctic

-In October 2016 Janette Kerr travelled to the High Arctic and spent three weeks on a tall ship sailing up the coast of Svalbard from Longyearbyen to Fuglefjorden.
+In October 2016 artist Janette Kerr RWA travelled to the High Arctic and spent three weeks on a tall ship sailing up the coast of Svalbard from Longyearbyen to Fuglefjorden.

-The work represents initial responses to a thunder-grey and pale-blue world, encounters with icebergs and glaciers, watching drifting mist hanging in dark snow-strewn mountains, hearing glaciers calving and sailing through a sea of luminous ice.
+The work in this exhibition represents initial responses to a thunder-grey and pale-blue world - encounters with icebergs and glaciers, drifting mist hanging in dark snow-strewn mountains, and a sea of luminous ice.